-SCR stands for Silicon Controlled Rectifier which is a three-terminal semiconductor switching device which is used as a controlled switch for rectification, regulation, and inversion of power flow.
+SCR stands for the Silicon Controlled Rectifier which is a three-terminal semiconductor switching device that is used as a controlled switch for rectification, regulation, and inversion of power flow.

 V-I Characteristics of MOSFET

-MOSFET stands for Metal Oxide Semiconductor Field Effect Transistor which is one of the types of FET transistor.
-These transistors have three terminals and they are a drain (D), source (S), and gate (G) and the fourth terminal is known as substrate.
+MOSFET stands for Metal Oxide Semiconductor Field Effect Transistor which is one of the types of FET transistors.
+These transistors have three terminals and they are a drain (D), source (S), and gate (G), and the fourth terminal is known as substrate.
 These transistors are classified into two:

 - Depletion type transistor

 The V-I characteristic of MOSFET for both the classifications are given below:

 V-I Characteristics of LED